MicrosoftDocs/customer-insights/ci-docs/data/faqs-profile-summary.md

 - Administrators in Customer Insights - Data can choose to disable all Copilot functionality for each solution, by using the [consent experience](copilot-global-consent.md).

-- Similarly as an Admin in the Sales application can [disable the use of Customer Insights - Data](/dynamics365/sales/enable-setup-copilot#enable-or-disable-copilot-features-in-dynamics-365-apps).
+- Similarly an Administrator in the Sales application can [disable the use of Customer Insights - Data](/dynamics365/sales/enable-setup-copilot#enable-or-disable-copilot-features-in-dynamics-365-apps).

 - In general, you should use the feature in a mindful way to ensure responsible and appropriate inputs and outputs to minimize bias and unfairness.